 The second night in our RV park, ours because we were the only ones there, the pipes froze again.
 It got down to minus seven.
 After thawing out a few hours we continued our run north stopping outside Boise, Idaho.

-There was not only snow and ice on the ground (not the road, thank goodness) the entire way, but also long bouts of fog.
-There was a few areas where the wind was blowing on the road.
+There was not only snow and ice on the ground (not the road, thank goodness) the entire way but also long bouts of fog.
+There were a few areas where the wind was blowing on the road.
 It was so bitterly cold while driving that our pipes froze again…while driving!

 Once in our spot, it took three hours to defrost and getting running water.
 We're getting good at working around the no water situation, but it's not something I'm interested in perfecting!
 Sunday we treated ourselves to a run to Trader Joe's in Boise.